geographika/mappyfile/docs/transformer.rst

 Transforming
 ============

+*Please note this page is currently a draft and subject to further updates.*

-Once mappyfile has parsed a Mapfile, it uses a transformer to transform it into a dict object.
-This allows a familiar API to edit the Mapfile further.
+Once mappyfile has parsed a Mapfile, it uses a transformer to transform it into a Python dictionary.
+This allows a Python developer a familiar data structure with which to edit the Mapfile further.

 For example taking the Mapfile below: